gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-07/index.md

   First release!

-The basic implementation and example code is in place, but docs and tests are still a TODO, so I'm marking this as a pre-release.
+The basic implementation and example code is in place, but docs and tests are still a TODO, so I&apos;m marking this as a pre-release.

 </div>